mikavir/milestone-project1/README.md

 ### Features

-There will be 4 HTML pages in the website:
+There will be 5 HTML pages in the website:

 ##### *Homepage*

-* Benefits of working at cardiac surgery
-* Hero image with a healthcare*
+* Hero image with a healthcare.
+* Qoates by relevant healthcare professionals.
+* Cardiac centres locations.

 ##### *Cardiac Surgery information*

-* Types of cardiac surgery
+* Types of cardiac surgery.
-* Roles and responsibility
+* Roles and responsibility.

 ##### *Locations*

+* Information on centres.
-* Maps of centres
+* Maps of centres.

-##### *Contact page*
+##### *Contact page link*

-* Will include a text area and an email.
+* Will include a hero image ad a link to the get in touch page.

+#### *Get in touch page*

+* Form to input details and enquiry of user.

 #### References:
 [1] Anon, (n.d.).
 Choosing The Best Fonts For Dental And Medical Websites | Dental CountryTM. [online] Available at: https://dentalcountry.com/doctors/articles/choosing-the-best-fonts-for-dental-and-medical-websites/#whatis [Accessed 10 Dec.
 2023].